Blues vs Blue Jackets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 01)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Blues and Blue Jackets and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Blues and Blue Jackets and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most keyed in on the growing emphasis emotional bettors regularly put on coaching factors between a Blues team going up against a possibly deflated Blue Jackets team.
-In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+The Algorithm has been most focused on the trending weight knucklehead sportsbettors regularly put on player performance factors between a Blues team going up against a possibly tired Blue Jackets team.
+In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.